Training Outcomes Within Your Budget!

 Labour

-In Project Management, labour is a fundamental resource, representing the skills, expertise, and efforts contributed by individuals within the project team.
+In Project Management, labour is a fundamental resource, representing the Project Management skills, expertise, and efforts contributed by individuals within the project team.
 This includes project managers, team members, specialists, and any other personnel involved in the project.

 Additionally, the efficient utilisation of labour resources involves strategic planning during the initiation and planning phases to identify the necessary skill sets and roles required for project success.